Mesoscopic fluctuations in entanglement dynamics: Some general remarks on quantum expectation value of operators upon a quench

 where $d^\dag_{k\zeta}\,, d^{}_{k\zeta}$ are, respectively, fermionic creation and annihilation operators at the Bloch momentum $k$ and at the band $\zeta$, the coefficients ${\cal A}_{kk'}^{\zeta\zeta'}$ are complex in general, and $j,j'=1,\ldots, L$ label the unit cells.
 It is easy to see that

-due to the constraint (\ref{eq:165}).
+due to the constraint Supplementary Eq.~(\ref{eq:165}).
 The product of Kronecker symbols in the second line shows that ${\bf m}'$ is uniquely determined by ${\bf m}$ (more precisely, its occupation number configuration ${\bf m}^-$ at the hole band) for given $\zeta,\,\zeta'$, and thus we denote it as ${\bf m}'({\bf m}^-)$.
-With the substitution of Eqs.~(\ref{eq:167}) and (\ref{eq:168}) into Eq.~(\ref{eq:32}), we obtain
+With the substitution of Supplementary Eqs.~(\ref{eq:167}) and (\ref{eq:168}) into Supplementary Eq.~(\ref{eq:32}), we obtain

 where ${\cal A}_0$ has no time dependence,

 and $\delta {\cal A}$ depends on time,